Hans Kammler: Secret weapons projects

-Due to the combination of his building experts, access to slave labor, and connections to SS facilities, Kammler became an "indispensable figure" in the armaments efforts of the SS, so much so, that he was only answerable to Himmler.
+Due to the combination of his building experts, access to slave labour, and connections to SS facilities, Kammler became an "indispensable figure" in the armaments efforts of the SS, so much so that he was only answerable to Himmler.
 Speer made Kammler his representative for "special construction tasks", expecting that Kammler would commit himself to working in harmony with the ministry's main construction committee.
-But in March 1944 Kammler had Göring appoint him as his delegate for "special buildings" under the fighter aircraft program, which made him one of the war economy's most important managers.
+But in March 1944, Kammler had Göring appoint him as his delegate for "special buildings" under the fighter aircraft program, which made him one of the war economy's most important managers.
 In April 1944, Hitler gave Kammler full control over jet-aircraft production.

 In March 1944, Himmler convinced Hitler to put the V-2 project directly under SS control.
-On 8 August Kammler replaced Walter Dornberger as its director taking command and control of V-2 operations.
+On 8 August, Kammler replaced Walter Dornberger as the director, taking command and control of V-2 operations.
 The first rockets were launched from a site near The Hague against London on 8 September 1944.
 Kammler was also involved in an attempt to finish the Blockhaus d'Éperlecques near Saint-Omer, Pas-de-Calais in Northern France.
 The fortified bunker was to be used as a V-2 launch base but it was abandoned in September 1944 before it could be finished.
-On 31 January 1945, Hitler named Kammler head of all missile projects, but by this time the lack of explosives was critical and the program was winding down.
+On 31 January 1945, Hitler named Kammler head of all missile projects, but by this time the lack of explosives was critical, and the program was winding down.
 By this time, Kammler answered only to Hitler.

 In March 1945, Hitler stripped Göring of his powers over aircraft support, maintenance and supply, and transferred these duties to Kammler.
 This culminated, in the beginning of April, with Kammler being raised to "Fuehrer's general plenipotentiary for jet aircraft".

+A declassified interrogation report by a US Army field intelligence unit, dated 12 April 1945, provides the following details regarding Kammler's involvement in testing experimental rocket artillery: "On or about December 1944, [two artillery battalions] in Luxembourg and Holland were subordinated to Kammler.
+Both battalions turned in their 10.5 cm howitzers and were issued with new secret weapons, HDP (Hochdruckopompe, code name for a 15 cm rocket weapon), and "Rheinboot" (a 21 cm rocket weapon"). ...
+[Interrogees] think that Kammler was the guiding spirit, a dilettante in secret weapons, because they recall definitely that Kammler boasted on New Years Eve (1944/45) that both secret weapons had been used against orders from his superiors, "auf meine eigene Verantwortung" [transl.: "at my own risk"]."